FY 2025 BUDGET RESOLUTION & RECONCILIATION TRACKERS

 Current Compilation of CBO Cost Estimates on Budget Reconciliation

-Extension of 2017 tax cuts expiring at the end of 2025 with a temporary boost to the standard deduction and child tax credit; new tax cuts for overtime pay, tip income, Soc.
-Sec. benefits, car loan interest on American cars; increased cap on state and local tax (SALT) deduction.
+Extension of 2017 tax cuts expiring at the end of 2025 with a temporary boost to the standard deduction and child tax credit; new tax cuts for overtime pay, tip income, seniors, car loan interest on American cars; increased cap on state and local tax (SALT) deduction.
 Hse.
 Ways & Means:

 not more than $4.5 trillion*